Block Quote – A 3-Step Guide

 MLA style

-Citing a quote in MLA style requires only the last name of the author and a page number.
-Also, a period should be included after the last citation.
+Citing a quote in MLA requires the last name of the author and page number.
+A period is placed after the last citation.

 Chicago Style